 Consideration of a full Hour-Ahead settlement market

-This issue is whether to augment the two-settlement market design of MRTU Release 1 with a third Hour Ahead settlement market, which could be either a substitute for or in addition to the Hour Ahead Scheduling Process (HASP) element of the Release 1 design.Dynamic pivotal supplier test for market power mitigation
+This issue is whether to augment the two-settlement market design of MRTU Release 1 with a third Hour Ahead settlement market, which could be either a substitute for or in addition to the Hour Ahead Scheduling Process (HASP) element of the Release 1 design.

+Subject to Ranking

+Dynamic pivotal supplier test for market power mitigation

 Local Market Power Mitigation in Release 1 is accomplished through prior classification of transmission constraints as “Competitive” or “Non-competitive”.
 The question here is whether this process should (or could) be replaced by “on-the-fly” determination of pivotal suppliers in the market-clearing process.

+Subject to Ranking

 Multi-settlement system for Ancillary Services

 LECG’s February 2005 report stated that the lack of a full multi-settlement system for Ancillary Services that optimizes real-time reserves and settles deviations from day-ahead schedules at real-time prices could raise consumer costs when reserves scheduled in the Day Ahead market must generate energy in Real Time as a result of minimum run times, minimum down times or transmission constraints.
 The Release 1 design procures AS in the Day Ahead market to meet 100% of forecasted real-time needs, and then procures additional AS incrementally in Real Time only to the extent that they are needed due to changes in system conditions or demand exceeding the Day Ahead forecast.
 Moreover, unless the Operating Reserves are designated as “Contingency Only”, their energy will be dispatched economically, and if as a result the Operating Reserves fall below the North American Electric Reliability Corporation (NERC) and Western Electricity Coordinating Council (WECC) Minimum Operating Reserves Criteria (MORC), CAISO will procure additional Operating Reserves in real-time.
 The question to be considered is whether to modify the Release 1 design to create a multi-settlement AS market as suggested by LECG.

+If the CAISO implements a multi-settlement system issue this would resolve the issue of Ancillary Services substitution described in 2.2.3. below.

+Subject to Ranking

+Ancillary Services Substitution

 In MRTU Release 1, FERC’s 9/21/06 Order on MRTU found it reasonable for the CAISO to limit Ancillary Services substitution opportunities to units that are in the appropriate location and whose bids clear in the relevant market, but directs the CAISO (Paragraph 303) to address the possibility of added flexibility for substitution of the source of Ancillary Services in future MRTU releases.

 In the 4/20/07 Order FERC reiterated that for Release 1, the Commission accepts the ancillary service substitution proposal, and that there was no basis for reversing the prior determination and for the CAISO to address this issue in future MRTU releases.

 FERC MANDATED – Future MRTU Release